Sweaty Palms? See How Cosmetic Injections Can Help!

 Excessive, uncontrolled sweating of the hands can be stressful and embarrassing.
+As many as 1.3 million Americans have been diagnosed with hyperhidrosis.

 Botox For Sweaty Hands

-A medical term for excessive sweating, hyperhidrosis refers to any abnormal sweating.
+A medical term for excessive sweating, hyperhidrosis, refers to any abnormal sweating.
 Botulinum toxin treatments have been FDA-approved for people who sweat excessively from their armpits.
 Individuals who sweat excessively often soak through their clothing as normal antiperspirants don’t work well enough.

 Botox Training at National Laser Institute

-During National Laser Institute’s Botox training courses, we teach physicians, nurses and medical professionals the latest, most advanced techniques for treating their clients.
+During National Laser Institute’s Botox injection training courses, we teach physicians, nurses and medical professionals the latest, most advanced techniques for treating their clients.

 In the classroom, you will learn about facial anatomy, Botox injection techniques, patient selection, contraindications and more.
 Clinicals are spent in a medical spa setting where you will put your new skills to use as you watch comprehensive Botox demonstrations and treat scheduled clients.